Scalable load balancing in networked systems: A survey of recent advances: Redundancy policies and alternative scaling

 A further closely related model is where $k$ of the replicas need to complete service, $1 \leq k \leq d$, in order for the task to finish which is relevant in the context of storage systems with coding and MapReduce tasks \cite{JSW15a,JSW17}.
 The special case where $k = d = N$ corresponds to a classical fork-join system.
+The authors of~\cite{HBVH19} present a unified approach for analyzing the stability and performance of a broad class of workload-dependent task assignment and replication policies based on considering the so-called cavity process in a many-server regime with $N \to \infty$.
+This class of policies includes both versions of the redundancy-$d$ policy as well as the above-mentioned $k$-out-$d$ system.